 An applicant for the office of Justice of the Peace must be:

-A registered voter
+- A registered voter

-If there are vacancies at that time, the appointment can be made immediately
+- If there are vacancies at that time, the appointment can be made immediately

-The current term for the Justice of the Peace expires January 2, 2017
+- The current term for the Justice of the Peace expires January 6, 2025

-Registered With a Party
+Registered with a Party

-Not Registered With a Party
+Not Registered with a Major Party